-Collector fields of existing solar power plants offer only very limited benefit for the development of new control and operation strategies.
+To develop and evaluate the benefits of such improvements, accurate representation of the behavior of the solar field under realistic conditions is needed.
+This can either be achieved through testing on existing power plants or through detailed modelling and simulations.
 The operators of commercial power plants are often reluctant to test new strategies during the normal operation in order to not affect the planned power output and energy yield of the plant.
 In these cases, the Virtual Solar Field (VSF) offers unique possibilities to test new procedures to improve the plant yield before their implementation in commercial power plants.

-During the past years, DLR’s institute of solar research created a detailed solar field model using VSF.
-This model is used as a virtual test platform with the following most important features:
+The model can also be used as a virtual test platform with the following most important features:

 The VSF is being upgraded to allow for its public distribution.
 A free trial version of the software is also foreseen.
 For this, the software interfaces are updated and implemented and full documentation is made available.
 The upgrade is based on the requirements of potential users compiled from direct interviews and on-site testing.
 In addition, the usability of the software will be verified through test cases with selected customers, which also give potential customers the first hands-on experience.